-Name:

-Date submitted to supervisor:

 Personnel Policy grievance is based upon:

 Grievance (be specific):

 What would resolve your grievance?

 Supervisor's Response

+Data and an included as an electronic

 Date submitted to recipient:

 3.26-LICENSED PERSONNEL SEXUAL HARASSMENT

 The Salem School District is committed to providing an academic and work environment that treats all students and employees with respect and dignity.
 Student achievement and amicable working relationships are best attained in an atmosphere of equal educational and employment opportunity that is free of discrimination.
 Sexual harassment is a form of discrimination that undermines the integrity of the educational and work environment and will not be tolerated.